 Collecting payment on Homestay

-On the Standard payment option, the guest makes their booking and pays a 15% guest fee (the maximum is £199) to confirm the booking.
+The guest makes their booking and pays a 15% guest fee (the maximum is £199) to confirm the booking.
 When they arrive at your home, you’ll receive the price of the stay.
-You should indicate whether you wish for guests to pay in cash, by bank transfer or by PayPal.
+You should indicate whether you wish for guests to pay in cash, by bank transfer, or by PayPal.
 You should also notify your guest that you’ve received payment.

-If you’re a host who offers the Deposit payment option, the guest can choose this and will pay 25% of the price of the stay as well as a 15% booking fee (the maximum is £199) to confirm the booking.
+If you’re a host who offers the Deposit payment option, the guest can choose this and pay 25% of the stay and a 15% booking fee (the maximum is £199) to confirm the booking.
 You’ll receive this deposit two business days after your guest’s scheduled arrival.
 As the host, you’ll pay a small 3% host fee, which the organisation deducts from the stay amount.

 Collecting payment on Airbnb